 - Doesn’t a small high school have too many limitations?
 It is interesting that the vast majority of educational research suggests that small class size is key to individualized student attention and maximum student achievement and success.
 Small class size is one of our greatest strengths!
 Our size gives us flexibility.
 We innovate opportunities and find ways to address the unique interests of our students both during the school day and in extra-curricular activities.

 - My student is not ready for a rigorous classical education, can he still come to FLHS?
 Absolutely!
-FLHS has two tracks of study: the Core and the Distinguished Achievement Programs.
-The Core Program meets all the standards for a high school diploma in the State of Texas and includes the quality subject matter of the classical curriculum.
-The Distinguished Achievement Program goes beyond the graduation requirements and is especially for the college bound scholar that seeks rigorous preparation for the university.
+FLHS has three tracks of study: Core, Honors and Distinguished Achievement.
+Core meets all the stands for a college bound high school diploma in the State of Texas and includes the quality subject matter of the classical curriculum.
+Honors contains all the elements of Core but adds the requirement to take at least 8 honors classes.
+Distinguished Achievement requires students to take all Honors/Advanced Honor classes and is especially for the college bound scholar that seeks rigorous preparation for the university.

 - What about Sports?
 FLHS has partnered with the Texas Association of Christian Athletes (TACA) to offer several competitive athletic opportunities including: Football, Cheerleading, Soccer and Basketball.
-A current member of the Class of 2019 participates in full-contact Football for TACA and competes against private schools in the DFW metroplex, Houston and Austin.
+One FLHS student participates in full-contact Football for TACA and competes against private schools in the DFW metroplex, Houston and Austin.

 - My kids are going to have to live in the “real world” sooner or later.
 Isn’t it better to make a transition in high school rather than college?
 FLHS offers a “real world” education in a Christian context.
 For example, students that participate in Collin College classes are exposed to professors and students who may not share their Christian worldview.
 Students can discuss opposing worldviews they encounter outside of FLHS with pastors and teachers who share their faith.
 The FLHS community is an invaluable resource for students as they live in the world but are not of the world.